Today's blog is by Chief Outsiders guest blogger Christian Arno.

 Beyond more or less straightforward linguistic issues the question of cultural differences also needs to be addressed.
 Writing in The Journal of Business Research, Mark Cleveland and Michel Laroche contend that: “More than any other factor, culture is the prime determinant of consumers’ attitudes, behaviours and lifestyles, and therefore, the needs that consumers satisfy through the acquisition and use of goods and services.”

 It's often said that sex sells but it really does depend on the market, and risqué material that might be fine in the US and other more liberal societies would cause offense in more conservative cultures.
 Humor is often very culturally specific and even the colors you use can have different connotations in different cultures.

-There's a lot to think about when adapting your brand to different cultures, but getting the right advice and an insider's view from within the market is a good way to start.
+There's a lot to think about when adapting your brand to different cultures, and you've seen how companies like McDonald's have gotten it right—and wrong.
+But getting the right advice and an insider's view from within the market is a good way to start.